AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 The purpose of the functional testing steps in the Cloud Manager pipeline is to ensure that the essential functionality of your application is working as expected.

-This testing phase is the last level of automated testing before deploying your code to production, Functional testing does not replace,rather, it should only serve to complement and extend other testing strategies such as unit testing or integration testing.
+This testing phase is the last level of automated testing before deploying your code to production.

+Functional testing should not replace, but rather complement and extend other testing strategies such as unit testing, integration testing, or functional testing performed outside the pipeline execution in Cloud Manager.

 ## Overview {#overview}